Custom Layouts and Pages

 10 <button onClick={async () => {

-11 // this will redirect to the OAuth provider's login page
+11 // This will redirect to the OAuth provider's login page.

 12 await app.signInWithOAuth('google');